sinaabbasi1/chess-game/README.md

-# chess-game
+# &#9816; Chess Game
-A Java-based Chess game with a graphical user interface, built using Swing.
+A Java-based chess game with a graphical user interface, built using Swing.

 This is a Chess game implemented in Java 8 using OpenJDK version 1.8.0_292.
 The game features a graphical user interface (GUI) and allows players to compete in a standard chess match.
 The GUI is built using Java Swing.